Key Takeaways

 Cons:

-- Transaction Fees: Network fees can be relatively high.
+- Transaction Fees: Network fees can be relatively high or you can explore stablecoins and other cryptocurrencies for alternative payment.

 - Price Volatility: Cryptocurrency prices can fluctuate, affecting transaction values.